- Family Games Club (Term Time) - weekly every Friday 4pm - 5.30pm and a number of special themed clubs - see section 1 below for more details

 We offer directly or in partnership with other organisations various adult courses throughout the year.

-In partnership with the Adult Learning Service we are offering the following free course/s.
+Secondly, in partnership with the Adult Learning Service we are offering the following free course.
 FREE subject to eligibility (*Individuals who are currently in receipt of Universal Credit orJob seekers allowance - please enquire)

-Contact is on tel 0151 727 2648 or email us using the contact us page or ask your Work Coach at the DWP/Job Centre to refer you for the course.
+Contact is on tel 0151 727 2648 or email us using the contact us page or ask your Work Coach at the DWP/Job Centre to refer you for the course or contact Adult Learning Service at Park Road Learning Centre L8.

 Courses coming soon: